 Brittanie Wooten began dancing at the age of three with Lugene Cole.
 She trained with Neil and Camille Hess at the Hess School of Dance from age 7 through high school.
 She danced in the local production of the Nutcracker for 11 seasons and had roles ranging from a little Christmas Angel to Clara to Sugar Plum Fairy.
 To further her training, she participated in nationally renowned Summer Intensive programs including American Ballet Theatre in Austin and New York and Pacific Northwest Ballet in Seattle.

-In August of 2008 she married Garrett, who now serves as the Worship Arts Pastor at Paramount, and founded Doxa in the summer of 2009.
-She has seen the program grow from 24 dancers to 300 dancers in six years.
+In August of 2008 she married Garrett, who serves as the Worship Arts Pastor at Paramount, and founded Doxa in the summer of 2009.
+She has seen the program grow from 24 dancers to over 500 dancers in ten years.
 She is thrilled to have a team of wonderful teachers to serve with her and continue to support the growth of the ministry.
-She believes it is important to teach children that God is the author, creator, artist of all things, and that any talent can and should be used to bring glory to His Name.
+She believes it is important to teach children that God is the author, creator, and artist of all things, and that any talent can and should be used to bring glory to His Name.
 We are dancing to praise Him and point others to Him.

-They have two sons, Isaac and Everett, and as she puts it, she's "beyond blessed to have these two great loves" in her life - her family and her ministry.
+They have two sons, Isaac and Everett, and she's beyond blessed to have these two great loves in her life - her family and her ministry.

 Laci McCreary began her ballet training in Amarillo at the age of three under the direction of Lugene Cole.
 She then furthered her training in Lubbock at Ballet Lubbock studying under Suzanne Aker and Yvonne Racz-Key.